top of page

 What kinds of problems arise at your location?
 Do workers phone the office with inquiries regarding their computers?
 Are they phoning from home to ask why something isn't functioning correctly?
 Is there a daily complaint regarding sluggish performance at the office?
 These are a few instances where a help desk is necessary.

-If your business has employees that work from home, you should think about installing a remote access solution so that all communications between employees and the network happen over the Internet rather than local area networking.
-In this manner, the user may use the internet remotely even if he wasn't physically connected to the corporate LAN at his place of business.
+If your business has employees who work from home, you should think about installing a remote access solution so that all communications between employees and the network happen over the Internet rather than local area networking.
+In this manner, the user may use the internet remotely even if he isn't physically connected to the corporate LAN at his place of business.

 If your business employs several different operating systems, a support desk might also be helpful.